-FM01: Cootamundra Turf Club Basin Description Benefits Aim: To reduce peak flood levels in a 1% AEP event in Cootamundra by diverting water into a retarding basin at the Cootamundra Turf Club, located upstream of town.
+$\overline{\checkmark}$ FM01: Cootamundra Turf Club Basin Description Aim: To reduce peak flood levels in a 1% AEP event in Cootamundra by diverting water into a retarding basin at the Cootamundra Turf Club, located upstream of town.
 The option involves construction of an inlet and a 2m high embankment.
-Reduces peak flood levels in the Cootamundra CBD by up to 0.1 m in the 1% AEP event.
+Benefits Reduces peak flood levels in the Cootamundra CBD by up to 0.1 m in the 1% AEP event.
 Benefits across the whole study area.
-Concerns • The basin will interfere with the current use of the land and will require design consideration.
+Concerns The basin will interfere with the current use of the land and will require design consideration, in addition to the existing use of the internal track for commercial purposes Land is owned by Crown Lands and negotiations would be required.
 Cost Estimated Capital Cost of \$1.41M, Estimated Annual Maintenance of \$5,000 per annum.
 B/C 1.39 Reduction in AAD \$197,600 Outcome This option is recommended for further consideration through a separate feasibility and concept design investigation.
 Should be considered in conjunction with FM02a.

 The assessed basin is located at the Cootamundra Turf Club.
-The design allows for mainstream flow from Muttama Creek to flow into the basin.
-Currently the land has a horse racing track build over it which would be left as it is, there are also existing uses within the centre of the Turf Club which would require consideration through a design process.
+The design allows for mainstream flow from Muttama Creek to flow into the basin and be released at a lower rate.
+Currently the land has a horse racing track build over it which would be left as it is, there are also existing commercial uses within the centre of the Turf Club which would require consideration through a design process.
 The current assessed concept is based on the construction of an embankment around the centre of the racecourse.

-The volume of water stored by the basin is 266,000 m3 in a 1% AEP event.
-The volume of water passing over turf club under existing conditions is 91,000 m3.
-Therefore, the basin allows for an additional 176,000 m3 of flood water to be stored, which leads to a decrease in the flood levels downstream.
+The volume of water stored by the basin is 266,000 m in a 1% AEP event.
+The volume of water passing over turf club under existing conditions is 91,000 m.
+Therefore, the basin allows for an additional 176,000 m of flood water to be stored, which leads to a decrease in the flood levels downstream.